bitnami/charts/bitnami/minio/README.md

 This could potentially break any customization or init scripts used in your deployment.
 If this is the case, change the default values to the previous ones.

+## To 13.0.0

+This version updates MinIO&reg; to major version 2024.

 ### To 12.0.0

 This version updates MinIO&reg; to major version 2023.
 All gateway features have been removed from Minio since upstream completely dropped this feature.
 The related options have been removed in version 12.1.0.